alexeyinkin/eb-1a/2-petition/README.md

 [The Policy Manual](https://www.uscis.gov/policy-manual/volume-6-part-f-chapter-2)
 has a convenient provision.
-If a criterion is not readily applicable to one, they can submit an evidence of anything else comparable to that in nature and merit.
+If a criterion is not readily applicable to one, they can submit evidence of anything else comparable to that in nature and merit.

 In my case, scientific articles were not readily applicable to me because I work in the industry and not in academia.